Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/components/networktransform.md

 When `Interpolate` is disabled changes to the transform are applied immediately resulting in a less smooth position and more jitter.

 :::note
 The NetworkTransform component only interpolates client-side.
 For smoother movement on the host or server, users may want to implement interpolation server-side as well.
-While the server will not have the jitter caused by the network, some stutter can still happen locally, for example if movement is done in FixedUpdate with a low physics update rate.
+While the server won't have the jitter caused by the network, some stutter can still happen locally, for example if movement is done in FixedUpdate with a low physics update rate.
 :::

 <figure>